A Place for Mom

 Key Takeaways

-3. Some aspects of a long-term stay are covered, too.
-Medicare covers certain supplies, devices, and other aspects of medical care.
+3. After day 100, medical care costs are still covered, like certain supplies, devices, and other aspects of medical care.

-4. Medicare coverage varies by plan.
-While Medicare Part A covers short-term nursing home stays, Advantage plans may offer more coverage.
+4. Medicare Part A covers short-term nursing home stays, but Advantage plans may offer more coverage.

 How does a senior qualify for Medicare nursing home coverage?

-For Medicare to pay for a short-term nursing home stay, a senior must:
+For Medicare to pay for a short-term nursing home stay, a senior must meet the following requirements:

 • Have Medicare Part A. When a person signs up for Medicare, Hospital Insurance is automatically included, unless they request otherwise.

-• Have been discharged from a three-day or longer inpatient stay, during which they were admitted to a hospital.
-Not all hospital stays qualify — when your loved one is checked in at the hospital, ask if they’re being admitted or if they’re only there for observation.
-Even if they stay overnight, a period of observation doesn’t qualify a senior for a nursing home stay covered by Medicare after their release.
-Sometimes, an older adult will be held for observation before being officially admitted.
-So, if your loved one isn’t admitted until day two of their stay, they’ll have to be in the hospital for four days before their Medicare benefit period kicks in.[02]
+• Have been discharged from a three-day or longer inpatient hospital stay.
+Not all hospital stays qualify.
+When your loved one is checked in at the hospital, ask if they’re being admitted or if they’re only there for observation.
+Even if they stay overnight, a period of observation doesn’t qualify for a Medicare-covered nursing home stay.
+Only after you’ve been admitted to the hospital as an “inpatient” by a doctor’s order will you qualify.[01]

-• Have a doctor’s prescription for skilled nursing care, per Medicare’s guidelines.
+• Have a doctor’s order for skilled nursing care post-hospital stay.
 For Medicare to pay, your loved one’s physician or emergency room doctor must prescribe a rehabilitative stay in a nursing home or skilled nursing facility.

 • Require care related to a specific medical condition.
 This can be either the condition treated during the qualifying hospital stay or a separate health concern that began during their nursing home stay.

-• Be admitted to the nursing home or skilled nursing facility within 30 days of leaving the hospital.
+• Be admitted to the nursing home within 30 days of leaving the hospital.
 Generally, your loved one’s doctor will recommend a facility for them to move into after the hospital stay.
 Keep in mind that there may be waiting lists.

-• Need daily skilled care.
-If your loved one only needs assistance with ADLs like dressing and bathing but doesn’t require medical care from a skilled nursing or therapy staff, they won’t qualify for a nursing home stay funded by Medicare.[03]
+• Need daily skilled nursing care.
+If your loved one needs assistance with ADLs like dressing and bathing, but doesn’t require medical care from a skilled nursing or therapy staff, they won’t qualify for a nursing home stay funded by Medicare.[02]

 • Accept a semi-private room.
 Medicare doesn’t cover private rooms in nursing homes, except when medically necessary.